Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

 #### DoH vs DNS-over-TLS

-The proposed specification for DoH [] includes a Privacy Considerations section which highlights some of the differences between HTTP and DNS.
-As a deliberate design choice DoH inherits the privacy properties of the HTTPS stack and as a consequence introduces new privacy concerns when compared with DNS over UDP, TCP or TLS (RFC7858).
+The proposed specification for DoH [@I-D.ietf-doh-dns-over-https] includes a Privacy Considerations section which highlights some of the differences between HTTP and DNS.
+As a deliberate design choice DoH inherits the privacy properties of the HTTPS stack and as a consequence introduces new privacy concerns when compared with DNS over UDP, TCP or TLS [@RFC7858].
 The rationale for this decision is that retaining the ability to leverage the full functionality of the HTTP ecosystem is more important than placing specific constraints on this new protocol based on privacy considerations (modulo limiting the use of HTTP cookies).

-In analysing the new issues introduced by DoH it is helpful to recognise that there exists a natural tension between
+In analyzing the new issues introduced by DoH it is helpful to recognize that there exists a natural tension between

-* the wide practice in HTTP to use various headers to optimise HTTP connections, functionality and behaviour (which can facilitate user identification and tracking)
+* the wide practice in HTTP to use various headers to optimize HTTP connections, functionality and behaviour (which can facilitate user identification and tracking)